-243 Shooting Facilities with Firing Positions

-least 5 percent, but no fewer than facilities with firing positions none, of each type of firing p s are designed and constructed at a site , at position shall comply with 1010.
+243.1 General.
+Where shooting facilities with firing positions are designed and constructed at a site, at least 5 percent, but no fewer than one, of each type of firing position shall comply with 1010.

 CHAPTER 3: BUILDING BLOCKS

 301.1 Scope.
 The provisions of Chapter 3 shall apply where required by Chapter 2 or where referenced by a requirement in this code.